NordicHPC/sonar/doc/NEW-FORMAT.md

 #### **`topo_svg`** string

-Base64-encoded text output (SVG source text) of `lstopo` or similar
+Base64-encoded text output (SVG source text) of `lstopo` or similar, using the base64 alphabet from RFC4648.

 #### **`topo_text`** string

-Base64-encoded text output (human-readable) of `hwloc-ls` or similar
+Base64-encoded text output (human-readable) of `hwloc-ls` or similar, using the base64 alphabet from RFC4648.

 #### **`cards`** []SysinfoGpuCard